-Established in 2000, the Postgraduate Diploma Consultative Supervision has an excellent reputation as a comprehensive training package for continuing professional development, covering both the practical and theoretical aspects of consultative supervision.
-It is for members of the helping professions – Health Care Professionals, Counsellors, Therapists, Psychologists, Social Workers and the like – who provide non-managerial supervision for practitioners in relation to their professional practice.
+Delivered by a combination of distance learning and experiential weekends, the part-time Postgraduate Diploma Consultative Supervision has an excellent reputation as a comprehensive training package for continuing professional development, covering both the practical and theoretical aspects of consultative supervision.

 The Postgraduate Diploma Consultative Supervision places emphasis on evidenced-based practice and pays close attention to the criteria outlined in the BACP curriculum framework for counselling supervision training.
 There is also an option to study the specific skills needed to supervise practitioners working with children and young people.

-To complete the Postgraduate Diploma, you can now choose one optional module:
+To complete the Postgraduate Diploma, you will choose one optional module from the following list:

-On the block teaching sessions, you will experience workshops demonstrating creative approaches to practice, skills practice in small groups and group presentations.
+On the block teaching sessions, you will have workshops that demonstrate creative approaches to practice, skills practice in small groups and group presentations.
 This serves to consolidate your learning from your practice in the field.

 You will be assessed by one recording of a real supervision session with analysis, a file of evidence containing your reflective learning from home study packs, one 3,000 word essay and two 1,500 word essays, two skills observations and one group presentation.

-Students on this course are required to gain supervision experience through going on placement or taking on a new role of supervisor for their professional organisations.
+Students on the Postgraduate Diploma Consultative Supervision course are required to gain supervision experience through going on placement or taking on a new role of supervisor for their professional organisations.
 Students are required to fulfil 40 hours supervision practice (including individual & group supervision) evidenced by a supervisor’s report.
 You are responsible for finding yourself a suitable placement, with guidance form the course leader.